pablofcastro/AKR/README.md

-# AKR: A Model Checker for an Adaptative Knowing-How Probabilistic Logic
+# AKR: A Model Checker for an Adaptative Knowing-How Probabilistic Logic with Regular Expression Perceptions

 This tool implements the algorithm of model checking described in: